pikabe/arcade-game/README.md

 How to play
 ---
-The aim of the game is to get your avatar to the other end of the board where the water is.
-Avoid hitting the bugs that are crawling across the screen as this will send you back to the beginning of the board.
+The aim of the game is to move your avatar to the other end of the board where the water is.
+Avoid hitting the bugs that are crawling across the board as this will send you back to the starting position.

 controls:
 Use the arrow key to move your avatar across the board.